wesdoyle/sicp-meetup/README.md

 ### vim

-The Vagrantfile copies a `~/.vimrc` files from your host environment to the VM and installed [vim-plug](https://github.com/junegunn/vim-plug).
+The Vagrantfile copies a `~/.vimrc` file from your host environment to the VM and installs [vim-plug](https://github.com/junegunn/vim-plug).
 If your vimrc contains directives to install your plugins via `Plug`, you can run `:PlugInstall` when first launching vim in the VM.

 ## Contributing